 Mr. Gomory, age 66, has since 1989 been President of the Alfred P. Sloan Foundation, a charitable foundation.
 Before assuming his present position he had served for thirty years with IBM Corporation, where he was Senior Vice President for Science and Technology from 1986 to 1989 after having been Senior Vice President and Director of Research since 1970.
 He became a Director of the Company in July 1989 and is a member of the Audit Committee of the Board.
 In addition he is a director of Ashland Oil, Inc., Lexmark International, Inc., Polaroid Corporation and The Bank of New York.
-Mr. Gomory is also a member of the National Academy of Engineering.
+Mr. Gomory is also a member of the National Academy of Sciences and the National Academy of Engineering.